gwhs/FalconRecharged2020/README.md

                         return new TrajectoryMaker(*look at the following steps to pick a constructor);
                     }

-            - There are 2 Types of TrajectoryMakers(2 different constructors)
+            iv.
+There are 2 Types of TrajectoryMakers(2 different constructors)
                 1. The First type of TrajectoryMaker allows the Robot to move a distance in any direction.

                         public TrajectoryMaker(Pose2d start, Pose2d end, boolean isHyp)